Nancy McCarthy: Personal life

-Nancy Darlyne McCarthy grew up in Pittsburgh and graduated from Carnegie Tech (now Carnegie Mellon University) with a Bachelor of Fine Arts in Drama.
+Nancy Darlyne McCarthy grew up in Pittsburgh and graduated from Carnegie Tech (now Carnegie Mellon University) with a Bachelor of Fine Arts (BFA) in drama.
 She began her acting career by appearing in local theater and performing on a weekly radio play.
 While still a student in college, she auditioned for director Otto Preminger for the title role in his movie Saint Joan.

 McCarthy married twice, first to a fellow actor, and later to a businessman to whom she is still married.